-Yet even though it is clear that such differences exist, it is proving rather difficult to discover whether they are due to actual “sex differences” in pain sensitivity.
+Yet even though it is clear that such differences exist, it is

 For their investigation, senior author Anne Murphy – an associate professor who heads a pain research group in the Neuroscience Institute at Georgia State – and colleagues chose to study morphine, the primary drug for relieving severe or chronic pain.

 The researchers note how it is often the case that female patients require much more morphine than male patients to achieve similar analgesic effects.